-3. Was your project deemed eligible for streamlined Review?

-as your project decined engine for streammed Neview.

-Yes

-No

-4. Include the name and license number of the architect or engineer of record.
+- 3. Was your project deemed eligible for streamlined Review? - □ Yes □ No - 4.
+Include the name and license number of the architect or engineer of record.

 Name License Number (No Response) (No Response)

 If you have made an allocation for High-Tech Security Features, complete this table.
 Note that the calculated Total at the bottom of the table must equal the Total allocation for this category that you entered in the SSIP Overview overall budget.